Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Cleaning your nasal passages

-Cleaning your nasal passages often with a salt water solution can also help.
+Cleaning your nasal passages often with a salt water solution can help.
 This is called nasal douching or irrigation.
 It helps keep your nose free of irritants.

 Small syringes or pots that often look like small horns or teapots are also available.
 They help flush the solution around the inside of your nose.